jigarius/drall/README.md

 - `drall exec:drush ...` is now `drall exec drush ...`
 - `drall exec:shell ...` is now `drall exec ...`

+#### Interrupting a command

+When `drall exec` receives a signal to interrupt (usually `ctrl + c`), Drall stops after processing the site that is currently being processed.
+This prevents the current command from terminating abruptly.
+However, if a second interrupt signal is received, then Drall stops immediately.

 #### Drush with @@dir

 In this method, the `--uri` option is sent to `drush`.